How Much Money Can A Passenger Get In A Car Accident?

 Representing you in court

-Even though your claim may result in a settlement, insurance companies can try to stall your claim by refusing to compromise with you.
+Even though your no-fault insurance claim may result in a settlement, insurance companies can try to stall your claim by refusing to compromise with you.
 Your lawyer will allow your claim to proceed to trial when you are in this predicament.
 Taking your claim to trial benefits you for several reasons.

 During a trial, you might recover more forms of compensation, such as punitive damages.
 That means that if the other driver’s actions were so grossly negligent, the judge will order them to reward you with punitive damage that the driver will have to pay.
 This prevents not only the other driver but other drivers in the future from committing the same acts.